 Caran d’ache, steel, plastic (2017)

 The title is a reference to Robert-François Damiens, a man who attempted to assassinate Louis XV in 1757.
 He was the last person to be drawn and quartered in France.
 The execution caused a major uproar among the French population for its extreme brutality.
 Foucault writes about it in ‘Discipline and Punish’.
-Damiens is supposed to have said “La journée sera dure.” (“Today will be hard.”) as he was led out of his jail cell to be executed.
+Damiens is supposed to have said “La journée sera rude.” (“Today will be tough.”) as he was led out of his jail cell to be executed.

 From Discipline & Punish by Michel Foucault: